-ii) Earnout liability: Subsequent to the recognition of the earnout liability upon the consummation of the Business Combination on October 19, 2021, we remeasure the fair value of this liability at each reporting date.
-The increase in fair value of our earn-out liability of \$38.1 million was primarily a result of the increase of the closing price of our Class A common stock listed on the Nasdaq to \$17.01 per share on December 31, 2021 from \$13.38 per share on October 19, 2021.

-iii) Other expense reflects our minority interest in the net loss of a joint venture.
+- i) Warrants: The change in fair value of our warrant liability is due to the Company issuing a notice of redemption on February 4, 2022 and the Company revaluing the liability just before the exercise and redemptions which resulted in a valuation change of \$51.8 million. - ii) Earnout liability: Subsequent to the recognition of the earnout liability upon the consummation of the Business Combination on October 19, 2021, we remeasure the fair value of this liability at each reporting date.
+The decrease in fair value of our earn-out liability of \$121.7 million was primarily a result of the decrease of the closing price of our Class A common stock listed on the Nasdaq, resulting in the decline in the estimated fair value of the earnout shares from \$16.09 as of December 31, 2021 to \$1.47 as of December 31, 2022. - iii) Other expense primarily reflects our minority interest in the net loss of a joint venture through August 18, 2022.